 - 39. After breakfast we went back to assembly and then we went to our jobs.
-You were allocated your jobs by There was no schooling at Rossie Farm.
+You were allocated your jobs by LY There was no schooling at Rossie Farm.
 We worked from 8am or 9am to 4pm.
-My first job was in the joiner's shop with The woodwork instructor.
-Mr He was a decent guy.
-I made an egg box for my brother because he saved eggs.
-I enjoyed that. - 40.
+My first job was in the joiner's shop with BFV BFV - 40.
 After that I worked in the cobbler's shop.
 This was with Mr Faulkner.
 He was known as 'wee bottle' Faulkner.
 He had been a colonel in the Black Watch.
 He was highly decorated and I think he had been awarded the military medal.
 He was alright. - 41.
 I also worked on the farm and I enjoyed this.
 It was run by farmer Brown.
 I got thrown off the farm because I went into the chicken hut and took eggs.
-We went and boiled them before we went back to the training school and I was caught by a farm labourer. gave me six of the belt for that and I got put in the cobblers' section. - 42.
+We went and boiled them before we went back to the training school and I was caught by a farm labourer. - 42.
 You were supposed to get paid for working in the workshops but I never got any money.
 During the summer you had to go berry picking or carrot topping.
 You got five pence for topping a hundred weight of carrots and it took you nearly all day. - 43.
 You had to be in Rossie for three months before you got out for half a day but I never got out.
 If you got out on a Saturday you were given eight bob to spend and if you didn't go out you were given either eight bob or six bars of strawberry flavoured toffee which depended on your work.
 You had to walk into Montrose to spend your pocket money or you could walk to the main road and take a bus coming from Dundee into Montrose.
 I never got out so I never experienced this. - 44.
 I should have received eight months of wages when I left and I got one of the staff at Polmont to contact Rossie Farm about my money.
 They said I had none because it had been used up in petrol for bringing me back and forth from court and back from when I had run away.